SSoggy-Group/yamper/README.md

 - Layer height: 0.20 mm
 - Walls: 3 or 4
 - Infill: 15 to 25 percent
-- Supports: only if the slicer clearly needs them

 ## Status

 This is not final product-ready yet.
-It is a first serious fit-test version.

 Known things to verify:

 - speaker thickness